wallarm/product-documentation/docs/latest/api-discovery/track-changes.md

 If changes occur in your API, [API Discovery](overview.md) updates the built API inventory, highlights the changes and gives you information on when and what has changed.
 Additionally, you can set up notifications on all or some of the changes.

-This allows you to make sure as early as the changes occur that:

-* Changes do not disrupt current business processes
-* No unknown endpoints have appeared in the infrastructure that could be a potential threat vector
-* PII and other unexpected parameters did not start being transferred to the endpoints

 ![API Discovery - track changes](../images/about-wallarm-waf/api-discovery/api-discovery-track-changes.png)

-??? info "Examples of risks caused by missed changes in API"
+The company may have several teams, disparate programming languages, and a variety of language frameworks.
+Thus changes can come to API at any time from different sources which make them difficult to control.
+For security officers it is important to detect changes as soon as possible and analyze them.
+If missed, such changes may hold some risks, for example:

 * The development team can start using a third-party library with a separate API and they do not notify the security specialists about that.
 This way the company gets endpoints that are not monitored and not checked for vulnerabilities.
 They can be potential attack directions.
 * The PII data begin to be transferred to the endpoint.
 An unplanned transfer of PII can lead to a violation of compliance with the requirements of regulators, as well as lead to reputational risks.
 * Important for the business logic endpoint (for example, `/login`, `/order/{order_id}/payment/`) is no longer called.
 * Other parameters that should not be transferred, for example `is_admin` (someone accesses the endpoint and tries to do it with administrator rights) begin to be transferred to the endpoint.

-Quick tips for Wallarm console:

-* By default, you will always see highlights for API changes in the last 7 days
-* Mouse over the **New**, **Changed** or **Unused** labels to see when the change happened
-* Go to **Changed** endpoint details to see reason of this status: **New** parameters and parameters that got **Unused** status - mouse over labels to see when

-## Getting notified

-To get notifications about changes in API to your email or messenger, in **Triggers**, configure the trigger with the **Changes in API** condition (see example [here](../user-guides/triggers/trigger-examples.md#new-endpoints-in-your-api-inventory)).

-You can get messages about only new, changed or unused endpoints or about all of this changes and also narrow notifications by application or host you want to monitor or by the type of sensitive data presented in a changing endpoint.

-You can configure as many **Changes in API** triggers as you need.
-As soon as all is done, watch your messages to stay up-to-date.

 ## Overviewing dashboard